How to check continuity in a long wire. Electric circuits are the most vital part of your house, but the circuits get faulty sometimes.

 Ground and unground wire to check continuity

-Ground and unground wire: take assistance from a friend and ground one end of the wire, now proceed to the other end that is not grounded, check for the continuity.
+Ground and unground wire: take assistance from a friend and ground one end of the wire, now proceed to the other end that is not grounded, and check for continuity.

-Multimeter shows no resistance if the wires status is good, and it indicates the electric wires have continuity.
+The multimeter shows no resistance if the status of the wire is good, and it indicates the electric wires have continuity.

 Moreover, it also generates a beep to indicate the status.
 If the wires have an electric defect or some other defects multimeter shows resistance.

 Factors that affect the continuity of wire

 The continuity and resistance in an electric wire are depended on many factors, here we are going to discuss a number of factors. impurities in a wire affect the continuity and produce resistance, check the material your wire is made of.